Solar Pool Heater Valves

 Vacuum Release Valve (7)

-Solar pool heater must have a vacuum release valve (7) installed on or just off the roof.
-As the pump stops and the system wants to drain back, the function of this valve is to open on negative pressure and allow air to enter the collectors so that the weight of the water pulling internally on system components does not internally crush collectors and PVC piping up on the roof.
-A system will not last long if this critical valve was not installed.
+Solar pool heater must have a vacuum release valve (7) on the return line, installed on or just off the roof.
+As the pump stops and the system wants to drain back, the function of this valve is to open on negative pressure and allow air to enter the collectors so that the weight of the water pulling internally on system components does not collapse collectors and PVC piping up on the roof (especially black PVC piping which can get soft in the sun).
+A solar pool heating system will not last long if this critical valve was not installed.

 3-Way Ball Valve (9)

-For manual systems there is a 3-way ball valve (9) installed on the main filter line, the purpose of this valve is to divert water up to the solar collectors.
-This valve can be manual or it can be motorized and controlled by a specialized controller.
-It is good practice to have a stop installed on the valve, to make sure it cannot open past a certain point so as not to over-pressurize collectors.
+For manual systems, a 3-way ball valve (9) is installed on the main filter line.
+The purpose of this valve is to divert water to the solar collectors.
+This valve can be either manual or motorized and controlled by a specialized controller.
+It is recommended to install a stop on the valve to ensure it is opened just enough to allow sufficient water flow through the collectors and to slightly pressurize the vacuum release (7), but no further, to avoid over-pressurizing the collectors unnecessarily.

 Ball Break Valve (16)